| Study and Travel Grants | Lecture

 Nominations for lecturers may be made to the Executive Committee.

-The lectureship has been held as follows:
+The Lecture has been given as follows:

 - 2005 by Jacques Berthoud, Emeritus Professor, York University,